 Youth vote could change the future

-Three million young people have not decided how to vote in next month's general election; that is of power - Use it and vote.
+Three million young people have not decided how to vote in next month's general election; that of power - Use it and vote.

 Youth vote 'could be key to win' Up to three million young people have not decided how to vote in next year's general election, a think tank says.